-In debt investments, DWM often provides loans on more competitive terms than other lenders (e.g., longer tenor, local currency), which enables financial institutions to offer better terms to their clients.
-In addition, through dedicated pools of capital, DWM is able to offer debt financing denominated in local currency, removing the foreign exchange risk that local IFINs commonly face when borrowing from other foreign lenders in hard currency (e.g., USD or EUR).
-In the first half of 2023, 51% of loan volume was disbursed in local currency (approximately \$87.7M).
-In 2023, DWM provided direct technical assistance to support a debt portfolio company in the development and roll-out of ESG and impact policies and governance structures, an example of the type of contribution we plan to continue with the debt portfolio in the future.
-DWM also seeks to contribute to impact via targeted use-of-proceeds clauses to channel funding to loan portfolio segments with high impact and by leveraging reporting covenants and other affirmative covenants related to industry-accepted client protection standards to ensure that funding is on-lent in a transparent, responsible, and secure manner.
+- DWM often provides loans on more competitive terms than other lenders (e.g., longer tenor, local currency), which enables financial institutions to offer better terms to their clients. - Through dedicated pools of capital, DWM is able to offer debt financing denominated in local currency, removing the foreign exchange risk that local IFINs commonly face when borrowing from other foreign lenders in hard currency (e.g., USD or EUR).
+During the twelve-month period of July 2023-June 2024, 44% of loan volume was disbursed in local currency. - DWM provides direct technical assistance and engagement to strengthen some portfolio companies' impact and ESG practices.
+In 2024, DWM engaged with several portfolio companies on their client protection practices, resulting in them joining them joining the SPTF+Cerise Client Protection Pathway and implementing specific enhancements to practices. - DWM also seeks to contribute to impact via targeted use-of-proceeds clauses to channel funding to loan portfolio segments with high impact and by leveraging reporting covenants and other affirmative covenants related to industry-accepted client protection standards to ensure that funding is on-lent in a transparent, responsible, and secure manner.

 In equity investments, DWM takes an active approach to management, including a board seat in most instances.
-Through this role, DWM applies its expertise in an effort to improve investees' governance, management, operations, balance sheet, and strategy.
+Through this role, DWM applies its expertise to improve investees' governance, management, operations, balance sheet, and strategy.
 DWM also provides technical assistance to strengthen operations and impact in themes such as gender equity and climate change risk management.
-In 2022, DWM facilitated formal technical assistance for eight portfolio companies via external consultants MicroSave Consulting (on climate risk and opportunity) and Criterion Institute (on gender).
-In the past, DWM has engaged third parties to assess the impact achieved over transition periods (e.g., NBFC to banks, independent to majority owned subsidiary, during market turmoil, or through exits and changes in shareholding) in order to inform positioning and interventions of its portfolio of investees to extend or accelerate impact.
+In 2023-2024, DWM partnered with Saathi Money, a digital savings platform, to help one of its portfolio companies increase savings among low-income women clients.
+In recent years, DWM has facilitated technical assistance on climate risk and opportunity, gender equity, and impact measurement.
 Firms such as 60 Decibels have been engaged for several portfolio companies to understand end client outcomes.
 In 2023, DWM supported one of its portfolio companies to participate in the 60 Decibels 2023 Microfinance Index.